Human resource management

 - Business Source Elite: indexes the full text of key business and management journals.
 It is American, so use the built in thesaurus at the top of the screen to find the most appropriate search terms.
 This is the only place you will find Harvard business review.

 There are also specialist resources for HR professionals:

-- IDS Employment Law includes daily updates of news, analysis and government policy as well as the full text of case law from the courts and tribunals and legislation from the UK and Europe.
-IDS Employment Law Handbooks focus on specific areas of employment law and provide in-depth coverage of legislation, case law and developments.
+- IDS Employment Law: provides you with up-to-date, full text case law from the courts and tribunals, as well as legislation from UK and Europe.
+The database also contains the IDS Employment Law Handbooks which focus on particular areas of employment law.
+In-depth analysis is cross-referenced with examples from current case law and legislation.

 - Our case law, legislation and tribunals page gives help in finding and using legal materials.

 - XpertHR: is a specialist database for HR managers with toolkits, benchmarking and analyses of key HR topics.
 Good for practical advice and for keeping up to date on the latest issues.

 - ProQuest Central: is a large multidisciplinary database.
 It indexes over 19,000 individual journal titles as well as newspaper articles, dissertations and reports.
 Use the filters in the results screen to narrow to journal articles.
 If ProQuest Central is too general, use the option “change databases” to search just a part of the database.

 - Science Direct: don’t be put off by the name.
 This full text database covers business and management including HRM.
 Human Resource Management Review is on Science Direct.